nick-warfield/stupid_ecs/README.md

 TODO:
 * wrap everything in a namespace
+* separate implementation from headers
+	* this can be done by including an implementation file at the end of the header
 * Make entities hold a system reference?
 	* this would enable end users to not pass around a system everywhere
 	* would also make entites fat